 Compulsory learning activities

-Fulfilled course requirements are valid for three subsequent semesters.
+Approved course requirements are valid for four subsequent semesters.

 - Individual reflection paper (1000 words +/- 10%)

-When the grade F (fail) is given, the student can improve their portfolio and hand in the whole portfolio for the new exam.
+New exam: When the grade F (not passed) is given, the student can improve their portfolio and hand in the whole portfolio for the new exam.